ShaYmez/hblink3-docker-install/README.md

 instructions!
 Set up and configure your system with the new menu system!
 Once finihsed hit 'Finish Setup & Exit' to exit out of the setup menu.
 Dont forget to reboot your machine!

-7. To enter the HBlinl control menu, type the command
+7. To enter the HBlink control menu, type the command
 ```sh
 hblink-menu
 ```